imaperson1060/limelight/README.md

 ```ts
 new LimelightDB(filepath: string, humanReadable: boolean, key: string | null, port?: number).decrypt(key: string).initialize();
 ```
 Providing a port will start an HTTP server on that port that can be used to access/modify your database externally, provided the port isn't already taken.
-Maybe someone will make a _Sublime_ Admin Panel...
+You can interact with this server using the [Sublime Admin Panel](https://sublime.imaperson.dev).

 <br>